robotology/cardinal-points-grasp/README.md

 All of these commands (at the moment) return an `ack` if the module reaches the end of the procedure, otherwise `nack`

+### Calibration
+This module is made to interact with the Interactive Object Learning ([IOL](https://github.com/robotology/iol)) suite of modules.
+It interacts with 'iolReachingCalibration' to compensate for the kinematic offset between the stereo rig and the robot root reference frame.
+When [calibrating](http://robotology.github.io/iol/doxygen/doc/html/group__iolReachingCalibration.html) such module, __make sure that the 2D centroid of the detected object is on top of the object__, that is where the robot lands its hand for calibration.
+Otherwise, the calibration will consider points lower than the top end of the object, resulting in an undesired shift along the z-axis (robot reference frame) while executing any grasp.

 ### Command-line parameters
 - `--name moduleName`: start the module with the desired name (watch out for the port names!).
 - `--sim`: if you need to use the module with the iCub-SIM.